joshwayne/designsmarts-v4/src/pages/books/badass-making-users-awesome/index.md

 rating: 10
 last_read: August 30, 2020
 buy_location: Amazon
+summary: I love this book.
+It's one of the best books to explain the value of good product design and why everyone working on your product should be focused on delivering an excellent customer experience.
+A must read for anyone creating products.
 buy_link: https://amzn.to/2rYLZGL
-summary: "<p>I love this book.
-It's one of the best books to explain the value of good product design and why everyone working on your product should be focused on delivering an excellent customer experience.
-A must read for anyone creating products.</p>"
 ---

 Luck always plays a role.
 Our job is to shrink the role luck plays.